 Colleen has a Master’s degree in English Literature and is an author of stories and articles focusing on the dynamics of human relationships

 My first story is under 900 words and titled “The Wiles of the Weasel”.
-Here a single mother realizes her eight-year-old son has begun to deploy those lies which lubricate day-to-day diplomacy.
+Here a single mother realises her eight-year-old son has begun to deploy those lies which lubricate day-to-day diplomacy.

 My second story is under 1200 words and titled “His Song”.
 It describes an Asian woman’s discovery that freeing herself from one set of shackles can involve new chains which prove equally daunting.
 This impels her to question whether there can be any true liberty.